Best Coffee Beans for Percolator

 The Whole Vs. Pre-Ground Coffee Conundrum

-Having whole, freshly roasted beans that are then coarsely ground shortly before brewing will primarily produce a better flavor profile for your cup of joe.
+Having whole, freshly roasted beans that are then coarsely ground shortly before brewing will generally produce a better flavor profile for your caffeinated drink.

-You can utilize pre-ground coffee in a percolator, but be prepared for the dreaded sludge at the bottom of your mug.
+You can work with pre-ground coffee in a percolator, but be prepared for the dreaded sludge at the bottom of your mug.

-Additionally, pre-ground coffee won't usually produce as clean a tasting consume as its freshly-ground counterpart.
+Additionally, pre-ground coffee will not usually produce as clean a tasting beverage as its freshly-ground counterpart.

 Coffee beans start to oxidize as soon as they are ground and the air hits them.
 It is can be difficult to tell exactly how long the pre-ground coffee has been sitting around on the shelf.